PBRjr/obsidian-eberron-notes/Campaign Notes/Items/Dreamlily.md

 ## Refined Dreamlily Dust
 These vials are getting cheaper and more common every day.
 Inhaling this concentrated dust grants positive effects when consumed.
 Boromar clan enforcers often carry a vial or two for use in case of emergencies.

+***Downside.*** After the effects of Dreamlily wear off, roll a DC 8 con save.
+On a fail, you become addicted.
+The con save DC increases by +2 with every use of Dreamlily.
+Addiction can only be cured by effects similar to Lesser Restoration.
+**Addicted.** While addicted to Dreamlily, you are unable to long rest if no Dreamlily was consumed that day.

 | d10 | Effect                                                                                                                                                               |
 | --- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------- |